0x4b6f72416c/chsu-calendar-helper/README.md

-# The app speacially for thouse  who studing at "×ÃÓ" university
+# The app speacially for thouse  who studing at "CHSU" university

 # About